ShawnWQ/pi-framework/README.md

 - **UML Generator** - With this plugin i want to retrieve a UML like schema, indicating references beteween objects in Pi framework.
 It's all done with reflection and just for developing porpuses
 - **Redis** - Redis Clients are created by managers.
 ATM i've only done the RedisLocalClientManager, the goal is to implement a pool size on clientes also
 -**Auth** - Registration, Authentication, Recover and Login services

-### New implementations

-The goal is to implement new features and components with plugins.
-The debug logger is created with a factory but others logs will be available in a plugin distributed with this package.

-The same example for OAuth providers, request/response serializers, application statics reporter, etc.

-### Tests

-Run the tests with phpunit.

-### Roadmap

-The current code i'm working on.

-0.0.1
-- AppHost - implementation of PiHost to HTTP requests
-- Plugins implementation
-- IdentityServices Basic Digest Authentication with email and password.
-Registration and password recovery by email
-- Host Request/Response for http requests extending BasicRequest/Response,
-- Service Meta with php cache on a json file.
-Cache is stored at ServiceMetadata, implementations in ServiceMeta with ServiceMetaValue keeped at ServiceController
-- Provide a global HostContext to access resolver, the current application, database factory, debug factory, etc. Accesses to this object always assert that the PiHost was already initialized.
-- Filters - access to request, response and DTO. can change both
-- Mongo Logging Plugin provider to store logs in mongodb.
-Types are saved as collections if otherwise defined in configuration
-- Event library with a manager, subscriber and default arguments.
-Available from top objects
-- Validation library aimed to validated not only requests but also dtos.
-Rules are defined with attributes.
-- ODM: COPY THE DOCTRINE ODM LICENSE!
-I'm writting the ODM looking up at Doctrine implementation.
-Same for Mono implementation of System.Data

-0.0.2
-- Redis implementation for IMessageFactory.
-- Service Discovery -  Services will discover and register with redis, also used for pub/sub for the services operations acting as a message broker.
-- Validation implement a mapper to define users.
-Until now only available with attributes
-- OAuth2 Plugin authentication

-0.1
-- RabbitMq implementation for IMessageFactory.